Ronnie Abrams: Federal judicial service

 Senator Kirsten Gillibrand recommended Abrams to fill a judicial vacancy on the United States District Court for the Southern District of New York.
 On July 28, 2011, President Barack Obama formally nominated Abrams to the Southern District of New York.
-She replaced Judge Lewis A. Kaplan, who assumed senior status in 2011.
+She was nominated to the seat vacated by Judge Lewis A. Kaplan, who assumed senior status on February 1, 2011.
 The Senate Judiciary Committee held a hearing on her nomination on October 4, 2011, and reported her nomination to the floor on November 3, 2011.
 On March 22, 2012, the Senate confirmed Abrams by a 96–2 vote.
 She received her commission on March 23, 2012.

-In 2015, Judge Abrams, together with another judge, created and began to run the "Young Adult Opportunity Program," a judicially supervised pretrial program for non-violent young adults charged in the Southern District of New York.
+In 2015, Abrams, together with another judge, created and began to run the "Young Adult Opportunity Program," a judicially supervised pretrial program for non-violent young adults charged in the Southern District of New York.
 The Program provides young adult defendants with access to employment, counseling, and treatment resources.
 Program participants, if they are successful, may receive a shorter sentence, or even a reduction, deferral or dismissal of the charges against them.
-Judge Abrams has also been involved in other criminal justice reform efforts, including the creation of reentry courts in her district.
+Abrams has also been involved in other criminal justice reform efforts, including the creation of reentry courts in her district.